andkrause/vpnc-web-ui/README.md

 ## Install

 The releases section contains a couple of versions that you can install without building.
 Just download and extract.
 Pick the file for your environment (currently linux/aarch64, macos and linux/arm64 are available) and execute.

+To start the server use and init-script.
+Samples are found in this [init scripts directory](init-scripts/).

 ## Build